 The simplest answer is three years.
 It starts on the date the W-8BEN-E is signed and ends three consecutive years from that date.
 It expires on the last day of the third calendar year.

-*It should be noted, if any changes in circumstance cause the data on the form to be incorrect, it will render the entire document invalid.
+You are required to file a new form W-8BEN-E within 30 days if any certification on this form becomes incorrect.
+It should be noted, if any changes in circumstance cause the data on the form to be incorrect, it will render the entire document invalid.

 What Happens if You Don’t Fill Out a W-8BEN-E Form?